Antonio-Griego/Antonio-Griego-CS533-Assignment3/README.md

 The code I will be running will be in the code subfolder in this repository.
 It will contain benchmarking code written for C and Java and will be the code used to produce my experimental data.

+My benchmarking programs are super simple, they time a single multiplication of a 100 x 100 matrix.
+The intent is to run these programs many, many times to produce a data sample of run times.

+The C benchmark creates and/or appends to "results_c.out" and the Java benchmark creates and/or appends to "results_java.out" within the code directories where they will be run.

 ### C

 I have placed all of my benchmarking code for C in the code/C directory.
 You can use the included Makefile to compile the code with the command: